MahsanulNirjhor/Coding_Practice/2. Two Pointers/Same Direction : Forward/26: Remove Duplicates from Sorted Array/solution.md

 ```

 ## Edge Cases
-When solving problems related to removing duplicates from a sorted array, it's important to consider various edge cases to ensure that your solution works correctly and efficiently.
-Here are some edge cases you should consider, along with examples:
+When solving problems related to removing duplicates from a sorted array, it's important to consider various edge cases to ensure that my solution works correctly and efficiently.
+Here are some edge cases I should consider, along with examples:

 1. **Empty Array**:
    - Input: `[]`